jonathanpberger/subjective-objective-design/deck.md

 ---

 ## This helps the Client / PM
-- re-prioritize coarse-grained blocks of epic
-- estimated completion dates will adjust
+- re-prioritize epics and dates will adjust
 - create rough estimates
-- cut scope or add pairs.
+- cut scope or add pairs

 ---

 ## This helps the devs
-- these won't be mistaken for actual, deliverable stories.
+- these won't be mistaken for actual stories
-- In fact, these “assumption” stories become a decent way to see what’s next when story-writing.
+- a decent way to see what’s next when story-writing
-- IPM or pre-IPM often becomes an exercise in picking the top assumption off the top of the file and fleshing it out into real stories.
+- IPM or pre-IPM can be picking the top assumption and fleshing it out

 ---

-## everyone gets better visibility into the project.
+## everyone gets better visibility into the project

-- dev and designe can set better expectations for their PMs,
-- PMs can set proper expectations for their boss
-- trust is preserved on the team.
+---

+# strategy ties into tactics

 ---